The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets

-The MagAO Giant Accreting Protoplanet Survey (GAPlanetS), whose results are reported in the remainder of this paper, aimed to survey the fourteen most promising transitional disk host stars for the presence of acreting protoplanets and to develop a general framework for robust, uniform high-contrast image processing in complex, embedded planetary systems.
-The survey sample is detailed in Section \ref{sec:obs}, and detailed summaries of the literature on individual objects are provided in Appendix \ref{sec:targets}.
-Preprocessing procedures, which are somewhat more complex than for other direct imaging surveys due to the instability of visible light AO PSFs, are detailed in Section \ref{sec:preproc}.
-Post-processing procedures developed to allow for data-driven optimization of PSF subtraction algorithmic parameters in these highly morphologically complex systems, are detailed in Section \ref{sec:postproc}.
-Strategies adopted to ensure a uniform, data-driven analysis and comparison of the full survey sample are described in Section \ref{sec:analysis}.
-Leveraging these techniques, the survey searched for embedded planets responsible for inciting disk structures and clearing the observed central cavities of the targeted transitional disk systems.
+The MagAO Giant Accreting Protoplanet Survey (GAPlanetS), whose results are reported in the remainder of this paper, surveyed 14 transitional disk host stars for evidence of accreting protoplanets.
+The search required development of a general framework for robust, uniform high-contrast image processing in complex, embedded planetary systems.
+This paper aims to present both the results of the survey and the details of the data processing framework.

+The GAPlanetS survey sample is described in Section \ref{sec:obs}.
+Detailed summaries of known disk morphologies and previously reported evidence for the presence of protoplanets in each system appear in Appendix \ref{sec:targets}.
+Image preprocessing procedures, which are somewhat more complex than for NIR HCI surveys due to the instability of visible light AO PSFs, are detailed in Section \ref{sec:preproc}.
+Post-processing procedures that allow data-dfor riven optimization of PSF subtraction algorithmic parameters, necessary for analyzing these highly morphologically complex systems, are detailed in Section \ref{sec:postproc}.
+Strategies adopted to ensure uniform, data-driven comparison among objects for the full survey sample are described in Section \ref{sec:analysis}.

+Leveraging the techniques outlined in Sections \ref{sec:preproc}--\ref{sec:analysis}, GAPlanetS searched for embedded planets responsible for inciting disk structures and clearing the observed central cavities of the 14 targeted transitional disks.
 Individual object-by-object results are detailed in Section \ref{sec:results} and in Appendix \ref{sec:allepochs}.
-In Section \ref{sec:survey}, we present constraints on the astrometry and accretion rates of detected planet candidates, limits on the contrasts/accretion rates of previously-reported protoplanet candidates undetected in our survey, and aggregate survey statistics.
+In Section \ref{sec:survey}, we present constraints on the astrometry and accretion rates of the five accreting companions and companion candidates detected planet candidates, limits on the contrasts/accretion rates of protoplanet candidates undetected in our survey, and aggregate survey statistics.